Heading on a road trip? Get the car & family ready with this free printable road trip planner and tips for what to do before a long car trip!

 And I can smell an AWESOME family road trip somewhere in the near future.

 Ahh ...
-I love the thought of exploring someplace new with the kids!
+I love the thought of exploring someplace new with our kids!

-When it comes to taking a car trip , I'm one of those "need to plan ahead" type of people.
-I don't like to get on the road and worry about whether we might have any car problems or worse yet, run out of snacks before we reach our destination (heavens no!! the kids might not last until the next stop ;)
+When it comes to taking a car trip, I'm one of those "need to plan ahead" type of people.
+I don't like to get on the road and worry about whether we might have any car problems or worse, run out of snacks before we reach our destination (heavens no!! the kids might not last until the next stop ;)

-So today I'm sharing the checklist we use before heading out on our trips, whether it's a day trip or cross-country vacation -- PLUS you'll find affiliate links to some of our favorite items & a FREE printable list to help you prepare for your next road trip!
+So today I'm sharing the checklist we use before heading out on our trips -- whether it's a day trip or cross-country vacation -- PLUS affiliate links to some of our favorite items & a FREE printable road trip planner to help you prepare for your next road trip!

 10 Things to Do before Your Next Road Trip